MartinKHovden/m3h3/docs/source/stimulus_electro_demo.rst

 .. code-block:: python

     """
-    An example on how to use m3h3 to do simulations of the electrical activity of the heart for a more complex stimulus applied to the domain.
+    A simple example on how to use the m3h3 module for solving the bidomina/monodomain equations coupled to a cell model with a simple domain and a complex stimulus.

     This example shows how to:
     - Set up a simple geometry using functionality from fenics.
     - Update the parameters of the electro problem.
     - Update the solver parameters for the electro solver.
-    - Add a more complex stimulususing Meshfunctions and Compiled subdomains.
+    - Add a more complex stimulus using Meshfunctions and Compiled subdomains.
     - Run the electro simulation.
     - Plot the results.